Ejner Johansson: Career

-Johansson got his magister of art in 1956 on art history.
-In 1967 he was employed as a television producer in Denmark's Radio with the arts as his specialty.
+Having attained his magister of art degree in 1956 and art history in 1967, Johansson was employed as a television producer in Denmark's Radio with the arts as his specialty.
 Here he hosted a number of late night programs on art and culture.

 Johansson also assisted the Hirschsprung Collection with several exhibits.

 Personal life

 Johansson had a son named Karsten Johansson (b.
 1943) and through him was the paternal grandfather of actresses Scarlett and Vanessa Johansson and Hunter, Adrian and Christian Johansson.
 According to Scarlett, she knows almost nothing about her grandfather.
 Even though she visited Denmark, she actually never met him due to his estrangement from her father.

 Works

 Johansson wrote a large number of cultural and art historical books.
 Some of them are: